Beer and Oktoberfest Museum

 You might reconsider for the house dedicated to Munich's favourite golden drink and the biggest excuse there is to drink it.

-The Bier und Oktoberfest Museum traces the history of beer.
-Its origins in ancient Egypt to its arrival in Munich, the monastery brews to Munich’s current six big breweries.
+The Bier und Oktoberfest Museum traces the history of beer from its origins in ancient Egypt and its arrival in Munich, to the monastery breweries and Munich’s current six big breweries.

 beer-and-oktoberfest-museum